Belief Consensus Algorithms for Fast Distributed Target Tracking in Wireless Sensor Networks

-It has been already shown that this algorithm guarantees convergence to $C\prod_{n}p({y_{n,t}}|{\mathbf{x}_{t}})$ for cycle-free network graphs \cite{Pearl1988,Yedidia2003, Weiss1998}.
-When the network graph has cycles, the beliefs are only approximations of the true marginals (more details in Appendix \ref{subsec:bp-corr}).
+BP consensus (as a specific instance of BP) guarantees convergence to $C\prod_{n}p({y_{n,t}}|{\mathbf{x}_{t}})$ for cycle-free network graphs \cite{Pearl1988,Yedidia2003, Weiss1998}, where $C$ is an irrelevant normalization constant.\footnote{It is irrelevant since the weights in Alg. \ref{dist-SIR} will be normalized later anyway.} When the network has cycles, the beliefs are only approximations of the true marginals given by \eqref{marginals1} (more details in \ref{subsec:bp-corr}).
 Comparing BP consensus with previous consensus methods, we can see that BP-consensus agrees on product of all local evidences (not the $N_s$-th root of the product), and does not rely on knowledge of any other parameters.
-Therefore, it is more robust to the changes in the network (which are expected in case of failures).
+Therefore, it is more robust to the changes in the network.